Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Suzuki Seijun’s 1966 東京流れ者/Tōkyō nagaremono aka Tōkyō Drifter

-Suzuki Seijun’s 1966 東京流れ者/Tōkyō nagaremono aka Tōkyō Drifter is an ahead-of-its-time Yakuza thriller that doesn’t romanticize loyalty; an avant-garde movie with hyper-stylized surrealist set pieces; a musical; a Western complete with a signature whistling tune, gunslinger shoot-outs, and a saloon brawl that also involves WW2 American service personnel; and a genre parody.
-Mine Shigeyoshi’s cinematography is fantastic, and it is particularly breathtaking in the introductory B&W rail yard scene.
+Suzuki Seijun’s 1966 東京流れ者/Tōkyō nagaremono aka Tōkyō Drifter is an ahead-of-its-time Yakuza thriller that doesn’t romanticize loyalty; an avant-garde movie with hyper-stylized surrealist set pieces; a musical; a Western movie complete with a signature whistling tune, gunslinger shoot-outs, and a saloon brawl that also involves WW2 American service personnel; and a genre parody.
+Mine Shigeyoshi’s cinematography is fantastic, and it is particularly breathtaking in the introductory black-and-white rail yard scene.

 SEP 27, 2024, Metropol Theater